Skip to content

 # Find the course ID you want to work with.

-py-moodle courses list
+python-moodle courses list

 # Inspect one course in detail.

-py-moodle courses show 2
+python-moodle courses show 2

 # List its sections before adding modules.

-py-moodle sections list 2
+python-moodle sections list 2

 This flow is useful for scripts and manual operations because it reduces the chance of targeting the wrong course or section.